 It aims for concrete outcomes and results at least on one of the following levels: (i) commitment and action, (ii) transforming and enriching knowledge space, (iii) co-creation of an engaging multimedia art integrated with the topic (usually a scientific or social topic) that helps communicate (and promote) it to society.

 DialoGame is designed and researched according to Participatory Design (Simonsen & Robertson, 2012) and Action Research (Stringer, 2013).
-Its first version was developed by our team, then tested in a real dialogue with workshop participants, next we learned from it through subjective and objective reflections, rebuilt it into a new version, tested the new version, etc. All of this was repeated in diverse CoP (communities of practice).
+Its first version was developed by ChaOS and ReMaking Tesla team, then tested in a real dialogue with workshop participants.
+Based on it our team learned through subjective and objective reflections, and rebuilt it into a new version, tested the new version, etc. All of this was repeated in diverse CoPs (Communities of practice).